 What does a pre-approval mean?

-Essentially pre-approval provides the buyer (you) with a guaranteed (providing situations and circumstances do not change) loan amount, a monetary figure of how much home you can realistically afford to purchase, therefore, you’ll be able to save time by not visiting homes that are beyond your reach financially, and have a better idea of your home buying budget and mortgage costs associated with the purchase.
+Pre-approval provides the buyer (you) with a guaranteed (assuming situations and circumstances do not change) loan amount, a monetary figure of how much home you can realistically afford to purchase.
+This will save you time by letting you know what homes are beyond your financial reach, and give you a better idea of your buying budget and associated mortgage costs.

 Does Being Pre-Approved for a Loan Commit You to Using That Lender?

-Even though you might be pre-approved for a loan through one lender, it does not mean that you are locked into using that lender.
-In fact, you should seek at least three different offers from three different lenders using the pre-approval letter from one to see if one of the others can provide a better loan offer.
+Though you might be pre-approved for a loan through a lender, it does not mean that you are locked into using that lender.
+In fact, you should seek at least three different offers from three different lenders using the pre-approval letter from one to see if the others can provide a better loan offer.

-If you are thinking about buying a home, then you should start getting ready for the pre-approval process as early as you can – at least six months before you apply.
+If you are thinking about buying a home, you should prepare for the pre-approval process as early as you can – at least six months before you apply.
 The earlier you start, the more time you will have to improve your credit if need be, and to collect all of your financial documents and any other information you may need.

 If you don’t already have one, create a budget so you can get familiar with managing your money as efficiently as possible.

-Applying for a pre-approval is essentially a scaled-down version of what you can expect to go through when you apply for the actual mortgage loan.
+Applying for a pre-approval is essentially a scaled-down version of what you can expect when you apply for the actual mortgage loan.
 Therefore, it pays to prepare for the process and to manage it the same way.

 Reminder – If you get pre-approved for a loan, it is critical that nothing changes with your credit, income, and employment status between the time of the pre-approval and the closing.
 The lender is pre-approving you based on your existing circumstances and information.
 Should something change, you may not get the final loan approval you’re looking for.